roehampton/module-content/software-development-1/week-01/seminar/README.md

     "hi" + 'hihi' "hello " * 3

 7. Is *socks* a valid variable name?
 How about *9000*?
-What’s the difference
+What’s the difference?

 8. What functions can be used to get the integer, floating-point number, or string version of a value?